PiotrJagielny/MyCardGame/README.md

 After playing conflagration max points card is burned.
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/b4c7a339-a9a5-4400-8607-9314dad38e9a)

-<br>You can play cards in chain, for example play card that allows you to choose a card from deck which you can then play.
+<br>You can play cards in a chain, for example, play a card that allows you to choose another card from the deck, which you can then play.
-(this feature is on development for now, not ready for production)<br>
+(this feature is in development for now, not ready for production)<br>
-Played priest, and card from deck that you can play appeared.
+I played Priest, and a card from the deck that can be played appeared.
 I will choose to play an Archer.
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/69601b89-dfec-4af6-abf3-7bb837570567)
-Now when i choosed archer, i can play this card as there is shown in the screen.
-While playing archer i cant play any other card from hand.
+Now, after choosing Archer, I can play this card as shown on the screen below.
+While playing Archer, I can't play any other cards from my hand.
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/27e74c0f-2fed-41eb-87ef-5b1e17b18d3c)
-Archer played and dealt 3 damage to viking.
-(I am super excited about this feature because there was a little bit of thinking how implement that and voilà,  but apart from this its just a cool functinality)
+Archer played and dealt 3 damage to the Viking.
+(I am super excited about this feature because there was a little bit of thinking on how to implement that, and voilà!)
+But apart from this, it's just a cool functionality.
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/403b1702-d25b-49e7-a865-b971312d39a1)